bluesky/ophyd/doc/source/device-overview.rst

 .. automodule:: ophyd.device

-The core class of :mod:`ophyd` is :class:`Device` which encodes the hierarchical structure of the device and provides much of core API.
+The core class of :mod:`ophyd` is :class:`Device` which encodes the nodes of the hierarchical structure of the device and provides much of core API.

 .. autosummary::